Confirming Services¶

 the trip can be confirmed prior to those being completed.

-Departure Service will be adjusted, and the status_transitions
+for the Departure Service will be adjusted, and thestatus_transitions

 state.